abhishekarya1/Hash-Define-myNotes/content/spring-boot/basics.md

 +++

 ## Spring
-Spring framework offerred a lightweight alternative to Java Enterprise Edition (JEE or J2EE) and moved away from EJBs (Enterprise Java Beans) to Java components like POJOs (Plain Old Java Objects).
+Released in 2003, Spring framework offerred a lightweight alternative to Java Enterprise Edition (JEE or J2EE) and moved away from EJBs (Enterprise Java Beans) to Java components like POJOs (Plain Old Java Objects).

 Biggest features were - **Dependency Injection (DI)** and **Aspect-oriented programming (AOP)**.

 But, Spring was heavy in terms of configuration.
 There was just too much configs.
 Spring 3.0 introduced Java based configs as an alternative to XML based configs but still there was too much config and redundancy.
 This lead to _development friction_.

 ## Spring Boot
-Spring Boot is also a framework based on Spring which differs in below core aspects:
+Released in 2014, Spring Boot is a framework based on Spring which differs in below core aspects:
 1. **Automatic Configuration**: common tasks are automatically handled by Spring Boot, like bean creation and component scanning
 2. **Starter Dependencies**: transitive dependencies
 3. **Spring Boot CLI**: unconventional way of developing (using Groovy) (much like Python's Flask)
 4. **Actuator**: to look at internals of a spring boot application during runtime

 ### Automatic Configuration
-Many beans are always created in all specific-kind of applications and we don't need to create those in Spring Boot explicitly as **it will look at the dependencies included and create those beans for us automatically** e.g. `jdbcTemplate` bean.
+Many beans are always created in all specific-kind of applications and we don't need to create those in Spring Boot explicitly as **it will look at the dependencies included and create those beans for us automatically** e.g. `jdbcTemplate` bean is included automatically if we have a SQL driver dependency added.
 All this happens at runtime (more specifically during application startup time).

 ### Starter Dependencies
 If we include a dependency called `spring-boot-starter-web` it will pull around 8-9 other dependencies that we need to build web apps.
-We also don't have to care about their versions, compatibility, and updates in future.
+We also don't have to care about their versions, compatibility, and updates in future because they work out-of-the-box.

 ### Spring Boot CLI
 Optional component.
 Provides a way to run a Spring Boot app without a conventional Java project structure, imports and even the need for compilation.
 Groovy (a Java compatible scripting language) can be used too.